flycheck/flycheck/doc/manual/usage.rst

    Set the executable of a syntax checker in the current buffer.

-   Prompt for a syntax checker, and an executable file, and set the corresponding executable variable.
+   Prompt for a syntax checker and an executable file, and set the executable variable of the syntax checker.

+.. command:: flycheck-set-checker-executable
+   :prefix-arg: C-u
+   :binding: C-c ! e
+   :noindex:

+   Reset the executable of a syntax checker in the current buffer.

-   With prefix arg, prompt for a syntax checker and reset its executable to the default.
+   Prompt for a syntax checker and reset its executable to the default.

 .. _syntax-checker-options: